CGJennings/se3docs/docs/dm-debugger.md

 3. Switch to Strange Eons and open the Quickscript window (in the **Toolbox** menu).
 4. Delete any existing script (<kbd>Ctrl</kbd>+<kbd>A</kbd>, <kbd>Delete</kbd>), then paste in the "binco" script (<kbd>Ctrl</kbd>+<kbd>V</kbd>).
 5. Click on **Debug Script** in the Quickscript window.
 6. If the debugger app is not already running, Strange Eons will try to start it automatically.
-If it doesn't come up in a few seconds, start it yourself.
+If it doesn't come up in a few seconds, [start it yourself](#starting-a-debugging-session).
-7. Once connected, the debugger will show your script and the last line will be highlighted because that is where the script is interrupted.
+7. Once [connected](#connecting-to-strange-eons), the debugger will show your script and the last line will be highlighted because that is where the script is interrupted.
 8. Click on **Step In**.
 Since the last line is a function call, we will step inside of that function.
 Now we are at the function declaration for the `binco()` function, because that is the function we *stepped into*.
 9. Click on **Step Over**.
 This will go to the next line with code on it, `let nFact = factorial(n);`.
 10. Click on **Step Over** again.
 Again this stops on the next line, `let kFact = factorial(k);`.
-Unlike with **Step In**, we did not step through the `factorial(n)` function call on the previous line.
+Unlike with **Step In**, we did not step through the `factorial(n)` call line by line.
 We just called the function normally and got the result.
 11. Since the last line assigned the value of `factorial(n)` to the variable `nFact`, that variable has a value now.
 Hover the mouse pointer over the `nFact` variable in the **Source** window.
 A note pops up showing that the value of this variable is now `24`, the result of the function call.
 12. Now hover the mouse over the `kFact` variable on the next line.
 This variable is `undefined`.
 The line is about to run, but it hasn't run yet, so `kFact` has not been assigned a value yet.
 13. Click on **Step In**.
 Now we have stepped into the `factorial()` function, which was called from the previous line.
 14. Notice that the **Call Stack** has three entries.
 The top entry is where we are right now.
 The next entry is the location that the `factorial()` function was called from (inside the `binco()` function).
 The last entry is the location that the `binco()` function was called from, the last line of the script.
 Click on each entry in turn and the **Source** window will show that location.
 15. The function we are in revolves around the variable *n*.
 Let's watch what happens to it.
 Click **New watch** in the **Watch Expressions** panel, and enter the value `n`.
 An new row is added that shows the expression `n` and its current value, `2`.
-(Recall that this function was called with the value of `k`, which was `2`).
+(Recall that this function was called with the value of `k`, which was `2`.)
 16. Click **Step In** until you reach the line `return factorial(n-1) * n;`.
 Notice that this line calls the `factorial()` function from inside the `factorial()` function.
 17. **Step In** to it, and you will be back at the top of `factorial()`, but notice that now there is another entry in the **Call Stack** and the value of `n` in the **Watch Expressions** is now `1`.
-18. Click **Step Over** so that we at the `if` statement.
+18. Click **Step Over** so to reach the `if` statement.
 Now click **Step Over** again and you will see that the test in the `if` statement evaluated to `false`.
 You know this since, if the expression was `true`, the debugger would have stopped at the statement inside the braces `{` ... `}`.
-19. As an exercise, add a new watch expression that is the expression inside the `if()` statement.
+19. As an exercise, add a new watch expression using the condition inside the `if()` statement (`n > 1`).
 20. Click **Step Out** and we will leave this function.
 Notice that back in the `binco()` function, the watch expression shows that `n` is `4`.
 This is a different `n` (in a different scope) than the one inside the `factorial()` function.
-This is the value of the function's `n` argument.
+Namely, it is the value passed to the function as the argument `n`.
 You can click the bottom entry of the **Call Stack** to verify that this was called as `binco(4,2)`, so indeed `n` should be `4` and `k` should be `2`.
 21. Set a **breakpoint** on the next line (Line 7) by clicking its line number link.
 It should turn pink.
 22. Click **Continue**.
 The script will run normally until it reaches the breakpoint, then it will stop again.
 It just so happens that the effect is the same as if we had clicked **Step Over**, but it didn't have to be.
-As long as the breakpoint is set, the script will be interrupted whenever it reaches this line.
+As long as the breakpoint is set, the script will be interrupted *whenever it reaches this line*.
 23. If we kept stepping, we would return from this function back to the line `println(binco(4,2));`.
-Because we *stepped into* the call to `binco()`, this line isn't done yet: it still has to pass the result of `binco(4,2)` to `println()` and call that function.
-But less us suppose we have learned what we wanted to learn, and we want to finish up.
+Because we *stepped into* the call to `binco()`, this line isn't done yet: it still has to call the `println` function and pass it the result of the call to the `binco(4,2)` function.
+But suppose we have learned what we wanted to learn, and we want to finish up.
 Click **Continue** to let the script complete normally.
 24. Back in Strange Eons, what do you think will happen if you click **Run Script**?
 Try it.
-25. Since there is still a breakpoint set, the script was interrupted.
+25. It may surprise you that the script gets interrupted again, but in a different spot.
+This is because *there is still a breakpoint set*.
 In the debugger, remove the **breakpoint** by clicking the line number again.
 Click **Continue** to let the script complete normally.
 Then try clicking **Run Script** again to verify that it runs uninterrupted.

 ## Debugging strategies